Maumagnaguagno/maumagnaguagno.github.io/pddl.md

   - The ``:requirements`` field is your friend
 - What do you expect?
   - Sarisficing plan (sub-optimal, fast)
-  - Step-optimal plan (Optimal, slow)
+  - Step-optimal plan (optimal, slow)
   - Metric-based plan (minimize/maximize time/cost/resource, slower)

 Common requirements: